ShaneRich5/meteo-web/README.md

 # ⛅ Meteo Web

-A weather app being used to gain experience with the latest web technologies
+A weather app being used to gain experience with the latest web technologies.

 Visit the [live site](https://meteo-forecast.netlify.app/)